Share this post

 Produce 101: Peas, Beans, and Corn

 This one is a little different.
-Today we are going to talk about three seemingly different items, but they are intertwined.
+Today we are going to talk about three seemingly different items, but focus on how they are intertwined.

 The Three Sisters is an ancient, symbiotic growing method that has been utilized by Native Americans for centuries.
 Three different crops—corn, beans, and squash—are planted together in order to maximize yields and ensure a sustainable crop.
 The corn serves as a pole for the bean vines to climb upon, the bean vines support the corn and fix nitrogen back into the soil and the squash leaves serve as a canopy and eventually as a mulch.